ja-che/hidimstat/README.md

 is also needed to install `pytest`.

 ## Documentation & Examples

+All the documentation of HiDimStat is available at https://ja-che.github.io/hidimstat/.

 As of now in the `examples` folder there is a Python script to reproduce Figure 1 in Nguyen et al. 2020 (see References below). __Warning__: this script